 In the menu to the left will be the suggested groups of related topics.
 Groups are organized by shared added keywords, so you can use groups to explore the subtopics around your main keyword.
 You can order the groups in this list by the number of keywords in the group or the amount of combined average monthly search volume between the keywords in the group.
 Use groups for identifying niche topics and generating ideas for PPC campaign ad groups.

 To see the total search volume of a group, choose “By volume” instead of “By number” above the group table (1).
 To hide a group, use the eye icon beside the group name (2).

 To go even deeper into a niche, you can click on a group’s arrow and explore subgroups.
 These work the same way as groups.
 You’ll be able to see the total number of keywords and the total search volume per subgroup, and have the ability to hide a subgroup from your total batch with the eye icon beside the subgroup name.

 At the moment, there are three levels of subgroups.
-So you can enter your seed keyword (snowboard bindings), explore your first-level group (Burton), second-level subgroup (freestyle), and third-level subgroup (2017).
+So you can enter your seed keyword (snowboard), explore your first-level group (boots), second-level subgroup (size), and third-level subgroup (men).